aprilprchal/CSC210_F20/labs/Lab5_LinkedLists/README.md

 #### Deliverables

-1. Complete this Google Form related to your plan to work together (due Tue, October 14): https://forms.gle/b4VQjT25mSgMVjFUA
+1. Complete this Google Form related to your plan to work together (due Tue, October 14): <a href = "https://forms.gle/b4VQjT25mSgMVjFUA" target="_blank">https://forms.gle/b4VQjT25mSgMVjFUA </a>

 2. Create a single version of the lab to be submitted.
 You can either each work independently, then confer to combine results, or work together on a single version from the beginning.